Bus rapid transit (BRT): a FASTER transit network for Wake County

-After more than a year of research, analysis, and outreach, RTA has endorsed a bus rapid transit-based approach for Wake County.
+After more than a year of research, analysis, and outreach, RTA endorsed a bus rapid transit-based approach for Wake County in summer 2013.

 We support accelerating enhanced regional transit investment with a much broader distribution of those investments across Wake County than the current draft transit plan for Wake County would allow.
 The Regional Transportation Alliance supports the development of a bus rapid transit-based alternative as a basis for comparison with the current draft transit plan for Wake County.